cjrowdy/SACDungeon/README.md

 4. Jamie Lias
 5. Courtney-Jade Rowden

-* Step 6. *Commit and Push* from Replit back to your GitHub account.
+* Step 5. *Commit and Push*

+TODO
   * Select the Version control tab on the left hand side (looks like a Y on its side).
   * Fill in the "What did you change box"
   * Press the "Commit and Push button"
   * It will take upto a minute for the commit to be accepted.

-* Step 7.
+* Step 6.
 Create a pull request in github
   * Click the *Pull Request* or *Contribute* button
   * Select *create pull request*
   * On new screen select *create pull request* again.